CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/deploymentpolicy-box.md

 ### Deployment Policy Boxes

-Give access to cloud provider infrastructure using a deployment policy box.
+Give access to cloud provider infrastructure using a **deployment policy box**.
 Policies help allocate cloud resources securely rather than giving access to the entire cloud provider.
 As IT operations, you have control over what and how much resources deployments consume.
 Customize policies to support specific deployment scenarios.
 For example, you may want to provide a small instance type of a certain Linux distribution in a policy to launch development environments.

 #### Create a Deployment Policy

 1. [Log in](https://cam.ctl.io/login) to Cloud Application Manager Application site.

 2. On the Boxes page, click **New** > **Deployment Policy**.
-Here select a type of deployment policy box.
+Select here a type of deployment policy box.

     ![New deployment policy box](../../images/cloud-application-manager/deploymentpolicyboxes1.png)

-    Then select a cloud provider added before in Cloud Application Manager, give the box a meaningful name to identify it in the box service catalog and optionally specify other [metadata](../Core Concepts/boxes.md#box-metadata).
-Save to continue.
+    Then select a cloud provider added before in Cloud Application Manager, give the box a meaningful name to identify it among your boxes and optionally specify other [metadata](../Core Concepts/boxes.md#box-metadata) such as claims.
+Click save to continue.

     ![New virtual of physical machine policy box](../../images/cloud-application-manager/deploymentpolicyboxes2.png)